signalogic/SigDL/README.md

 &nbsp;<br/>

 <a name="SupportedEmbeddedTargets"></a>
-# Supported Embedded Targets for Deep Learning
+# Deep Learning Embedded Targets

+Work is ongoing to support the following embedded targets with SigDL software.

 <a name="NvidiaJetsonTX2"></a>
 ## Nvidia Jetson TX2